 Succulents; The Ultimate Indoor Plant

 One indoor plant that tends to reward no matter the conditions and no matter how much you know about plants is indoor succulents.
+There are various succulent species with very different characteristics that range from thickened rugged spiked leaves to fleshy velvet covered bodies.
 These are particularly hardy, especially when faced with the low light that’s in many office spaces.
-And they thrive on neglect, almost, needing very little in order to add enviable greenery and color and texture to your indoor spaces.
+And they thrive on neglect, almost, needing very little in order to add enviable greenery and colour and texture to your indoor spaces.
 So what ones are the best to choose from?
 And what should you do to make sure they last as long as possible?
 This graphic helps to explain it: